davidarchanjo/spring-certified-developer-study-guide/README.md

 # INTRODUCTION
 This guide walks through some technical notes and references about the Spring Framework, with a focus on the Spring Boot Framework, as a supporting material for whoever it is preparing to take the [VMware Spring Professional 2021](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
-The content in this guide are by no means definitive and exhaustive so that they alone can enable someone to take the mentioned exam with peace of mind.
-It is worthy to mention that much of my knowledge on the Spring Framework comes from [my professional working experience as a Java Developer](https://www.linkedin.com/in/davidarchanjo/) such that this guide served to organize all the sources of technical documentations which I considered relevant as well as in defining a study plan to help me get certified.
+The content in this guide are by no means definitive and exhaustive so that they alone can enable someone to take the exam with peace of mind.
+It is worthy to mention that much of my knowledge on the Spring Framework comes from [my professional working experience as a Java Developer](https://www.linkedin.com/in/davidarchanjo/) such that this guide served as way to organize sources of technical documentations which I considered relevant as well as to define a study planning to help me get certified.

-Hope it helps you in some way on your journey too.
-Good luck!
+I hope this guide helps you in some way on your journey.
+Good luck 🤞🍀!

 # EXAM OVERVIEW
-The [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) certification is a 50-multiple-choice exam, with a passing score of 76% correctness (i.e. 38 or more questions must be answered correctly).
-This Spring Professional certification exam is designed to test and validate your understanding of and familiarity with core aspects of Spring and Spring Boot as follows:
+The [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) certification is a 50-multiple-choice exam, with a passing score of 76% correctness (i.e. at least 38 out of 50 questions must be answered correctly).
+This Spring Professional certification exam is designed to test and validate the overall understanding and familiarity with core aspects of Spring and Spring Boot as follows:
  - Container, Dependency, and IOC
  - Aspect-Oriented Programming (AOC)
  - Data Management: JDBC, Transactions